CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ### Step 2: Update the Provider Version

-1. **Open the Terraform Configuration File**: Open the `main.tf` or the relevant Terraform configuration file where the provider is defined.
+1. **Open the Terraform Configuration File**: Open the `main.tf` or the relevant Terraform configuration file where the ACI provider is defined.

 2. **Update the Provider Version**: Modify the provider block to specify the new version of the ACI provider.